Arapaho & Roosevelt National Forests Pawnee Ng

 Indian Peaks Wilderness is divided into 17 backcountry zones.
 Each zone has a permit quota to ensure enjoyment by all visitors and to protect and preserve the wilderness environment from the adverse cumulative impacts due to repeated use.

-As a reminder, FINES WILL BE ISSUED FOR ANY CAMPING NOT IN COMPLIANCE WITH WILDERNESS REGULATIONS, regardless of snow conditions.
-In zones that have designated sites, tents must be in an official campsite (marked by numbered, wooden posts).
-In zones without designated sites, tents must be at least 100ft. from trail and from water.
+CAMPSITES: Campsites at popular lake destinations above 10,500ft. are more available than one week ago.
+However, snow or water still remains in a few campsites.
+As a reminder, ALL CAMPING MUST REMAIN IN COMPLIANCE WITH WILDERNESS REGULATIONS, regardless of snow conditions.
+In zones that have designated campsites, tents must be in an official campsite (marked by numbered, wooden signs).

-Reports are being updated as conditions change.
-For more information, you can also contact the Forest Service Visitor Information Line at (970) 295-6600 or visit the Forest Service website .
+We recommend that you check snow conditions prior to your trip.
+Conditions are being assessed throughout the week.
+THIS REPORT IS UPDATED AS THE SNOW CONTINUES TO MELT AND CONDITIONS CHANGE.
+For more information, you can also contact the Forest Service Visitor Information Line at (970) 295-6600 or visit the Forest Service website at https://www.fs.usda.gov/arp.

 These permits allow for advanced planning and are released for the entire season in early March.
 During the summer, you can also check the "3 Day in Advance" permits for additional availability.